-Consumers often choose generics drugs thinking they are getting the same quality product as the brand-name drug but at a lower price.
+Consumers often choose generic drugs thinking they are getting the same quality product as the brand-name drug but at a lower price.
 What consumers don’t know is that generic drug makers have no legal liability if their products injure or kill them, but that could change if a proposed new FDA rule is implemented.

 Federal law requires generic drugs to have the same safety labels and warnings as their brand-name counterparts.
 Only brand-name drug makers can change safety labels without prior FDA approval, and generic drug makers may only change their safety labeling if done so by the brand-name drug maker, and that language must mirror that of the brand-name drug warning.